tanzquotient/website/README.md

 6. Run the project: `python manage.py runserver`
 7. Find the website at [localhost:8000][local_instance]

+When you are done developing, stop the containers again: `docker compose down`.

 ### Using Intellij or PyCharm

 Useful resources: